Infographics

 Self-Assessment Questionnaire

-We've created a practical questionnaire that will help you assess your current stress management and time organization skills.
+We have created a practical questionnaire to help you identify your strengths and areas for improvement in stress management and time organization.
 This resource includes:

-Download this questionnaire, take a few minutes to complete it honestly, and use the results to begin your journey toward better stress management.
+Take a few minutes to complete it honestly, and use the results to begin your path toward better stress management.
 You can share it with family members or use it as a starting point for a conversation with a mental health professional.

 Remember: Stress management is a skill that can be learned and improved with practice.
 There are no perfect solutions, but there are many strategies that can help you feel more in control and at peace.